brillout/goldpage/docs/csr-and-ssr-explained.template.md

 If you want your page to be interactive then you'll have to use CSR.

+> :information_source:
+> <br/>
-Strictly speaking the user never interacts with that page, but  we still call this page interative.
+> Strictly speaking the user never interacts with that page, but  we still call this page interative.
-Technically speaking we denote a view interative view whenever it is stateful.
+> Technically speaking we denote a view interative view whenever it is stateful.
 In short:
-- Non-interactive = stateless
+> - Non-interactive = stateless
-- Interactive = stateful
+> - Interactive = stateful

 When you render (with is equivalent to say that the view is stateless).
 (Stateless is somewhat of a misnomer and a better name would be "one-state")